bhanushankar422/bhanushankar422/README.md

 - 👋 Hi, I’m Bhanu Shankar Pottipareddy (@bhanushankar422)
 - 👀 I’m interested in understanding mythology, religion and science along with coding and teaching mathematics
-- 🌱 I’m currently learning golang, splunk, kubernetes
+- 🌱 I’m currently learning golang, splunk, kubernetes.
+More about my learnings, [learning](https://github.com/bhanushankar422/learnings#readme "learning")
 - 💞️ I’m looking to collaborate on, still thinking about it ...
 - 📫 How to reach me www.linkedin.com/in/bhanu-shankar-pottipareddy